 --no-hmr- Disables Hot Module Replacement (HMR).
 In this case, when a change in the code is applied, CLI will transfer the modified files and restart the application.

 --env.*- Specifies additional flags that the bundler may process.
-May be passed multiple times.
+Can be passed multiple times.

 --env.aot- creates Ahead-Of-Time build (Angular only).